Saramali1/Zomato_analysis/README.md

 # Zomato_analysis
 Zomato Restaurant Analysis by Top Cuisines by City, Average Cost for Two people, Restaurants by City and Online Order Availability.

+## Dataset
+You can download the dataset from [Dataset on kaggle](https://www.kaggle.com/datasets/himanshupoddar/zomato-bangalore-restaurants).

 The insights are based on visualizations created  in Tableau from the dataset.
 ## 📊 Dashboard Screenshot